-Overview of court process for child support services
+Overview of the court process

-- 1. A parent, legal guardian, or caretaker of a minor child files an application for child support or a case is opened after a referral is made on behalf of a CalWORKS recipient. - 2.
-The case participants are contacted by a caseworker from a child support agency and may receive documents in the mail to complete and return. - A legal document called a Summons and Complaint is filed based on information available in the application and served on the parent from whom child support is being requested. - 4.
+- 1. A parent, legal guardian, or caretaker of a minor enrolls for child support, or a case is opened after a referral is made on behalf of a CalWORKS recipient. - 2.
+The participants are contacted by a child support specialist and may receive documents in the mail to complete and return. - 3.
+A legal document called a Summons and Complaint is filed based on information available in the enrollment form and served on the parent from whom child support is being requested. - 4.
 The party served has 30 days after receiving it to respond to the Summons and Complaint. - 5.
 If the served party does not respond, the original information becomes an enforceable child support order by default. - 6.
 If the served party responds, the parents have an opportunity to agree upon a support amount, called a Stipulation, which is reviewed and approved/denied by a judge. - 7.
 If an agreement cannot be reached, a court hearing is scheduled, and a judge determines the court-ordered amount for child support. - 8.
 Enforcement of the court order begins.